-SECTION 1 Introduction .
-112 Section 1.1 Use this chapter together with other materials that explain your drug coverage 112 Section 1.2 Types of out-of-pocket costs you may pay for covered drugs 113 SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug 113 Section 2.1 What are the drug payment stages for Capital Health Plan Advantage Plus members?
-113 SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in 115 Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") Section 3.2 Help us keep our information about your drug payments up to date 115 SECTION 4 There is no deductible for Capital Health Plan Advantage Plus 116 Section 4.1 You do not pay a deductible for your Part D drugs 116 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share 116 Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription Section 5.2 A table that shows your costs for a one-month supply of a drug Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply Section 5.4 A table that shows your costs for a long-term up to a 90-day supply of a drug Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$3,700 SECTION 6 During the Coverage Gap Stage, you receive a discount on brand name drugs and pay no more than 51% of the costs of generic drugs 121 Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$4,950 ı Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs
+SECTION 1 Introduction 118 Section 1.1 Use this chapter together with other materials that explain your drug coverage 118 Section 1.2 Types of out-of-pocket costs you may pay for covered drugs 119 SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug 119 Section 2.1 What are the drug payment stages for Capital Health Plan Retiree Advantage members?
+119 SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in 121 Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") Section 3.2 Help us keep our information about your drug payments up to date 121 SECTION 4 There is no deductible for Capital Health Plan Retiree Advantage 122 Section 4.1 You do not pay a deductible for your Part D drugs .
+122 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share 122 Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription Section 5.2 Your costs for a one-month supply of a drug 123 Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply 124 Section 5.4 Your costs for a long-term up to a 90-day supply of a drug Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$3,810 (for plan years beginning in 2019) 125 SECTION 6 During the Coverage Gap Stage, the plan pays its share of your drug costs and you pay your share 125 Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$5,100 (for plan years beginning in 2019) Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs.

-SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs124 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year SECTION 8 What you pay for vaccinations covered by Part D depends on how and where you get them124 Section 8.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine Section 8.2 You may want to call us at Member Services before you get a vaccination126 SECTION 9 Do you have to pay the Part D "late enrollment penalty"?
-126 Section 9.1 What is the Part D "late enrollment penalty"?
-Section 9.2 How much is the Part D late enrollment penalty?
-Section 9.3 In some situations, you can enroll late and not have to pay the penalty 127 Section 9.4 What can you do if you disagree about your late enrollment penalty?
-128 SECTION 10 Do you have to pay an extra Part D amount because of your income?129 Section 10.1 Who pays an extra Part D amount because of income?
-Section 10.2 How much is the extra Part D amount?
-Section 10.3 What can you do if you disagree about paying an extra Part D amount?
-130 Section 10.4 What happens if you do not pay the extra Part D amount?
+SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs .
+128 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year 128 SECTION 8 What you pay for vaccinations covered by Part D depends on how and where you get them .
+129 Section 8.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine 129 Section 8.2 You may want to call us at Member Services before you get a vaccination 130